ColetteThomson/famous-quotes-quiz/README.md

 # Quizz-Pro

 ## Purpose
 This website was created to provide light-hearted entertainment for users through the medium of online quizzes.
 The user has the option of entering a username if they so wish.
-The user can also choose not to answer every question, as their intent may just be to learn where a particular quote originated from, rather than a test of knowledge.
+The user can also choose not to answer every question, as their intent may just be to learn where a particular quote originated from, rather than a test of their knowledge.
 Quiz content comprises quotes from the movies made famous by the film and/or the actor.
 The website is currently comprised of two quizzes:
 * Famous Movie Quotes - this quiz has an easier difficulty level, as it comprises well known quotes from popular movies/films.
-* Famous Actor Quotes - this quiz has a higher difficulty level, as quotes are attributed to the actor that said them, rather than the movie/film.
-This quiz also has a year displayed in brackets - eg: (1951) - after the quote, as there may have been later releases of the particular movie from which they are taken.
+* Famous Actor Quotes - this quiz has a higher difficulty level, as quotes are attributed to the actor that said them, rather than to the movie/film.
+This quiz also has a year displayed in brackets after the quote - eg: (1951) - as there may have been later releases of the particular movie from which they are taken.

 The website pages are as follows:
 * Home page